 What Is Dual Diagnosis?

 Dual Diagnosis is the combination of two or more problems occurring at the same time.
-When men enter First Step Center for addiction treatment, it is common that they may also need:
+When men and women enter First Step Center for addiction treatment, it is common that they may also need:

 Other co-occurring diagnosis are also factors that require therapeutic attention.
-Many men are not aware that these co-occurring dual diagnoses are hindering their efforts in recovery.
+Many people are not aware that these co-occurring dual diagnoses are hindering their efforts in recovery.

 As a dual diagnosis treatment center, First Step Center therapists work closely with each client to identify all other mental health diagnoses influencing their addictions.